lsst-sqre/sqr-032/index.rst

 Testing doctests with sphinx.ext.doctest
 ----------------------------------------

-Another method of testing doctests in documentation is as part of the Sphinx documentation build, rather as part of the unit testing with pytest_. sphinx.ext.doctest_, a Sphinx extension included with Sphinx, provides this capability.
+Another method of testing doctests in documentation is as part of the Sphinx documentation build, rather than as part of the unit testing with pytest_. sphinx.ext.doctest_, a Sphinx extension included with Sphinx, provides this capability.

 sphinx.ext.doctest_ provides three methods for writing doctests: